Last Updated on

 Does Assisted Hatching Improve Implantation Rates

 Implantation takes place between 1 and 5 days when a blastocyst (day-5) embryo is transferred.
-If you had a day-3 transfer, the implantation window is 6 to 10 days post transfer.
+If you had a day-3 transfer, the implantation window is 6 to 10 days after the transfer.
 Assisted hatching can significantly improve the chances of implantation during IVF if patients are able to achieve good fertilization and embryo development, but the zona pellucida is excessively thick.
 In such cases, a micro manipulative intervention is needed to help patients achieve IVF success.

 Assisted Hatching and Embryo Glue